Indivd Insights

 Strategic alignment

-The third and most consequential layer addresses the question that most retailers cannot currently answer: are the visitors the store attracts actually the visitors the strategy is designed for?
+The third and most consequential layer addresses the question most retailers cannot currently answer.
+Are the visitors the store attracts actually the visitors the strategy is designed for?

-This is the question Peter Fader's customer centricity framework has been asking of digital businesses for two decades.
-His core argument, developed across peer-reviewed research in Marketing Science and the Journal of Marketing Research, and distilled in his 2011 book Customer Centricity, is that customer heterogeneity is large and commercially significant.
-Probability models of customer-base behavior consistently show that aggregate metrics mask extreme variation in individual customer value.
-Firms that ignore this heterogeneity produce downward-biased estimates of their customer base value and systematically misallocate resources across segments (Fader and Hardie, 2010).
+Customer centricity research has been asking this of digital businesses for two decades.
+Customer heterogeneity is large and commercially significant.
+Aggregate metrics mask extreme variation in individual customer value.
+Firms that ignore the variation produce downward-biased estimates of their customer base value and misallocate resources across segments (Fader and Hardie, 2010).
+The principle has not migrated cleanly into physical retail because physical retail did not have the data.
+It does now.

 Demographic profile: visitors vs tills visitors